tenzir/tenzir/web/docs/understand/data-model/type-system.md

 The field name is an arbitrary UTF-8 string.

-The field type is any VAST type.
+The field type is any Tenzir type.

 ### Optionality

 All types are optional in that there exists an additional `null` data point in every value domain.
-Consequently, VAST does not have a special type to indicate optionality.
+Consequently, Tenzir does not have a special type to indicate optionality.

 ### Attributes